 The singlehood vapor is constantly being inhaled by people who are single (“singles”), wherever singles of the male and female varieties are found together in the same nook or cranny of planet Earth.
 The vapor is an alloy made up of constituents that may include the following:

-One’s sincere desire to date someone presently in the room, whether traces of the desire are visibly noticed by others, or hidden in the heart
+- One’s sincere desire to date someone presently in the room, whether traces of the desire are visibly noticed by others, or hidden in the heart

-Casual flirtation, and the flirtation acceptance and reciprocation thereof
+- Casual flirtation, and the flirtation acceptance and reciprocation thereof

-One’s wish for someone to flirt with them, and the slight disappointment that the apparently unilaterally wanted act does not occur
+- One’s wish for someone to flirt with them, and the slight disappointment that the apparently unilaterally wanted act does not occur

-One’s bravery to leave their comfort zone for a moment and try expressing their interest in someone
+- One’s bravery to leave their comfort zone for a moment and try expressing their interest in someone

-The ache that one feels when there is no date to be had; likewise, the glee that one feels when a date comes a’calling
+- The ache that one feels when there is no date to be had; likewise, the glee that one feels when a date comes a’calling

-The pangs of a breakup, and the thrills of a brand new relationship
+- The pangs of a breakup, and the thrills of a brand new relationship

-The inquisitions that married people administer to singles as they ask about the dating scene or attempt to be blind-date spearheaders
+- The inquisitions that married people administer to singles as they ask about the dating scene or attempt to be blind-date spearheaders

-One’s general wonderment as to when their future of matrimony will arrive, and with whom that future will be shared
+- One’s general wonderment as to when their future of matrimony will arrive, and with whom that future will be shared

 One interesting thing about the singlehood vapor is that it is only one singular vapor, but in just one singular room it can simultaneously be (ob)noxious to some and aromatherapy to others.
 It depends on the individual smeller and breather.
 It depends on how the single man or woman is feeling about the chemistry that’s brewing in the room.
 It depends on whether the person is happy and excited about what’s happening, or aggrieved about it.
 It depends on the day and on the specific configuration of people presently in the setting.
 We each have experienced a time when we’ve called the vapor aromatherapy, and we each have also been known to call it a stinky skunk.
-In the vast land of singlehood, we can rejoice with each other, as well as sympathize and empathize with each other, because every one of us knows what its like to be single, and none of us was born married.
+In the vast land of singlehood, we can rejoice with each other, as well as sympathize and empathize with each other, because every one of us knows what it’s like to be single, and none of us was born married.

 Another interesting thing about the singlehood vapor is that it has the potential to become either a seemingly pleasant addiction for singles who may not mind “playing the game” for the remainder of their days; or an uncomfortably long-term annoyance for singles who may identify themselves as not the all-time luckiest in love.